developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/about/index.md

  * Device tagging for easier organization, identification, and tracking
  * Admin action to mark device "To be found", which adds the device to the search list on the associate's client app
 *	Find and retrieve misplaced devices with client app:
-  * Visually with BLE based animated proximity indicator
+  * Visually with BLE based animated and color-coded proximity indicator
   * Audibly with chirping sound
 *	Secure communications between the Device Tracker Client application and server
 *	Friendly name assignment for APs and devices for ease of identification and tracking